phamtrantriem/UnityTools/AnimationRepresentationWithBezierCurve/readme.txt

 Email : support@arkhaminteractive.com
 =====

-Customize for reprenting animation by me, Meirt.
+Customize for representing animation by me, Meirt.

 =====
 Represent animation in Editor View at "Tools/Represent Animation"